-In chapter five we broke down all the Facebook ad placements for you.
-Now, we’ll dive into which we recommend for direct response campaigns.
+In Chapter 5 we broke down all the Facebook ad placements for you.
+Now we’ll dive into which we recommend for direct response campaigns.

-The best performing Facebook ad unit for direct response videos is in the news feed of Facebook and Instagram.
-This is the most likely time that someone will voluntarily leave the app to follow an outside link with the intent to learn more about an offer or make a purchase.
+The best-performing Facebook ad unit for direct response videos is in the News Feed of Facebook and Instagram.
+This is the most likely time someone will voluntarily leave the app to follow an outside link with the intent to learn more about an offer or make a purchase.

-Think of Facebook as the newspaper of the internet, and Instagram as the magazine of the internet.
-It makes a lot of sense to capture your target customers where they are spending time flicking through the pages, ready to learn, and willing to buy.
-The news feed is typically a place where users have the most intention to click out of the app, so it’s perfectly suited for ads with conversions in mind.
+Think of Facebook as the newspaper and Instagram as the magazine of the internet.
+It makes a lot of sense to capture your target customers where they’re spending time flicking through the pages, ready to learn, and willing to buy.
+The News Feed is typically a place where users have the most intention to click out of the app, so it’s perfectly suited for ads with conversions in mind.

 This ad unit is another solid performer in direct response video marketing.
 If you want to take advantage of an ad unit that people don’t typically see on a daily basis, this is an avenue worth exploring.

-Essentially a mini landing page, it enables you to keep a viewer on the Facebook platform while they watch your ad and get accustomed to your brand and messaging.
+Essentially a mini landing page, it enables you to keep a viewer on Facebook while they watch your ad and get accustomed to your brand and messaging.

-We’ll expand more on instant experience later in this chapter.
+We’ll expand more on Instant Experience ads later in this chapter.

-Our third pick for effective direct response placements is ‘in-stream’.
+Our third pick for effective direct response placements is in-stream ads.

 Whenever you’re rudely interrupted in the middle of a gripping, streamed Facebook video by an ad unrelated to what you’re watching (but strangely related to everything you’ve Googled in the last month) that’s your new friend – the in-stream ad.